New College of Florida Admission Requirements

 Accredited by: Southern Association of Colleges and Schools Commission on Colleges (SACSCC)

-How much does a degree from New College of Florida Cost?
+Is a New College of Florida degree Worth It?

 30.34% of the students are receiving Pell Grant and 17.34 percent are receiving Federal Grants.
 So it is a better choice to go to New College of Florida and apply for PELL or federal loan grants.